WASdev/tool.lars/doc/BUILDING.md

 Either clone the repository or download and extract a snapshot

-Edit `server/gradle.properties` to point to your mongodb and liberty installation directories.
+Rename `server/gradle.properties.template` to `server/gradle.properties` and edit to point to your mongodb and liberty installation directories.

 Have a look at `test-utils/src/main/resources/config.properties` and